All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 1.0mg and 2.0mg (Maintenance Doses)

 By the time you reach the maintenance dose, your body has typically adapted to semaglutide, and side effects are less pronounced than during dose escalation.
-However, about 10% of patients experience new or worsening side effects with each dose increase.
+But about 10% of patients experience new or worsening side effects with each dose increase.
 If side effects at 1.0mg are well-tolerated, moving to 2.0mg (if prescribed for additional weight loss) may bring another adjustment period of 1-2 weeks.

 Rare but Serious Side Effects to Watch For